nsfmc/generic-cx-content/05.essays/70.slopefields/essay.md

 ### step yak: a math detour

-My thinking went: if the identity of our contest is rooted in differential equations, maybe it'll help to revisit them.
+My thinking went: our contest is rooted in differential equations, it'll probably help to revisit them. [^1803revisited]

+[^1803revisited]: slope fields make up the lion's share of the early weeks of a diff eq class and are by far the least interesting part: all the applied and domain-specific uses of differential equations end up being wayyyyy more interesting.

-And you find that a slope field is basically what it claims to be: the slope of a differential equation calculated at periodic points on a plane.
+And after a brief while you find that a slope field is basically what it claims to be: the slope of a differential equation calculated at periodic points on a plane.
 And differential equations only express *the feel* of an equation, not exactly what it looks like because they're missing several constant values.

-So for a plain ol' circle (y^2 + x^2 = 1), you'd get *y' = -x/y + c* (which you could find via [implicit differentiation](https://www.khanacademy.org/math/differential-calculus/taking-derivatives/implicit_differentiation/v/implicit-differentiation-1)), but again' all that's saying is that the slope for this differential equation at *any point* is the x value divided by the y value times negative one plus some arbitrary c (which, for us, we'll just pretend is zero).
-Again, for whatever point, you just enter x and y into that equation and that's the slope. neat!
+So for a plain ol' circle *y^2 + x^2 = 1*, you'd get *y' = -x/y + c* (which you could find via [implicit differentiation](https://www.khanacademy.org/math/differential-calculus/taking-derivatives/implicit_differentiation/v/implicit-differentiation-1)), but again' all that's saying is that the slope for this differential equation at *any point* is the *x* value divided by the *y* value times negative one plus some arbitrary *c* (which, for us, we'll just pretend is zero).
+For whatever point, you just enter x and y into that equation and *that's the slope.*[^slopedetour] neat!

+[^slopedetour]: in a blog post full of detours, i should point out how satisfying it is to end up at an early 'solution' that requires the simplest of computations.

-But when we attempt to draw this (say on paper or digitally), we don't actually want y', we really want whatever *direction* y' corresponds to so that we can figure out where a triangle will point.
-With a simple equation like y' = -x / y , we're going to run into this problem where for zeroey y values we have infinitely positive or negative y' and what do you do with that?
+But when we attempt to draw this (say on paper or digitally), we don't actually want *y'*, we want whatever **direction** *y'* corresponds to so we can point a triangle in that direction.
+With a simple equation like *y' = -x / y* , we run into this problem where for zeroey *y* values we have infinitely positive or negative *y'* and what do you do with that?

 Well, `Math` to the rescue!
-Specifically the standard [atan2](https://en.wikipedia.org/wiki/Atan2) method which returns the angle in radians (from the origin) for the point at (x,y).
-It's a special function which calculates the arctangent *but* is smart enough to compensate for zero denominators in pretty much the same way you would (because it takes the denominator as an argument).
+Specifically the standard [atan2](https://en.wikipedia.org/wiki/Atan2) method which returns the angle in radians (from the origin) for the point at *(x,y)*.
+It's a special function which calculates the arctangent *but* is smart enough to compensate for zero denominators in pretty much the same way you would.[^divzero]

+[^divzero]: because it takes the denominator as an argument, `atan2` avoids the standard movie trope of "tricking" the computer by having it try to divide by zero.

 Looking at the `atan2` implementation, you find that it does the kind of "intuitive limit-ey division" that you're often asked to do in the first weeks of a calc class.
 Instead of `NaN` you get ±π/2 and instead of 0 you get 0 or π.
-It's great! and it's *exactly* what we need because for a given x,y pair, you get exactly the corresponding radian value.
+It's great!
+And it's *exactly* what we need.
+For a given *(x,y)* pair, you get a corresponding radian value.

-And you'll recall, we have a diff eq that is given by y' = -x/y, we can use `atan2` to find the slope of each point on the plane.
-Ok, we know how we might use this, now we just need to get started actually drawing it.
+Also, recall, we have a diff eq that is given by *y' = -x/y*, we can use `atan2` to find the slope of each point on the plane.[^atan2deets] Ok, we know how we might use this, now we just need to get started actually drawing it.

+[^atan2deets]: specifically, you're going to ask for `radians = Math.atan2(y, -x)`

 ## step two: prototyping